hm-abdus-salam/abdus-salam-ums/README.md

-This project is related to the hm-abdus-salam project.
-If you wish, you can use the hm-abdus-salam project together with this one.
+This project is related to the abdus-salam-ums_home project.
+If you wish, you can use the abdus-salam-ums_home project together with this one.

 The project is available at the link : https://github.com/hm-abdus-salam/abdus-salam-ums_home

-When the hm-abdus-salam project is used alongside this project, it provides a well-organized and visually appealing homepage.
+When the abdus-salam-ums_home project is used alongside this project, it provides a well-organized and visually appealing homepage.
 From that homepage, users can easily enter and access this project or website.